ImmutableVariable/learnityourself/docs/python/07-error-handling/03-raising-exceptions.md

 <codapi-snippet sandbox="python" editor="python" init-delay="500">
 </codapi-snippet>

-Common built-in exceptions to raise include:
+Common exceptions to raise include:

 | Exception | When to raise it |
 |-----------|------------------|